Procedural Direction PIC1 – Conduct of parties during proceedings

 19. When commencing or replying to proceedings, parties must comply with the PIC Act, the PIC Rules, any applicable Procedural Directions and the requirements of the Form commencing the proceedings.

-20. Documents attached to an Application or Reply must be legible, in English (or with an appropriate translation, in accordance with rule 18 of the PIC Rules), indexed in a logical way and paginated.
-Only relevant documents should be attached.
+20. Documents attached to an Application or Reply must be legible, in English (or with an appropriate translation, in accordance with rule 18 of the PIC Rules) and must comply with rule 67, Procedural Direction PIC 3 – Documents and Procedural Direction PIC 12 – 500 page Limit and Additional Documents.

-21. All documents on which the party proposes to rely should be attached to the Application or Reply.
-There are limited opportunities to lodge further evidence in the Commission.
+21. All documents on which the party proposes to rely should only relate to the resolution of the real issues in proceedings, and be attached to the Application or Reply as a single document bundle and:

 Contacting the Commission